06j07m/06j07m/README.md

 Hi, I'm Mona (yes, same as the Github mascot).
 I am currently pursuing a Bachelor's in Computer Science.
 Here you can find some of my personal, school, and hackathon projects.

-Languages, software, and tools that I have am using or learning include:
+Languages, software, and tools that I'm currently using or learning include:

 ![Python](https://img.shields.io/badge/python-3776AB?logo=python&logoColor=white)
 ![Pandas](https://img.shields.io/badge/pandas-150458?logo=pandas&logoColor=white)